Noise pollution in Cities Skylines

 Noise reducing roads

-Four-lane road with decorative trees are better
+Four-lane roads with decorative trees are a good choice

 Type of roadsWhich are best for reduce pollution